 Cedar Falls: During the month of September the assembly had appreciated visits from Jerry Jennings, James Smith, and John Slabaugh.

 Augusta: Eugene Higgins was here for two weeks of gospel meetings.

 Methuen: The assembly held its 18th consecutive Vacation Bible School in mid-August, with an average of 50 children from surrounding neighborhoods coming daily through the week.
 We enjoyed and appreciated help by many believers from area assemblies.
-The closing Awards Night meeting on Friday evening was attended by almost all the parents, where Josh Valvano (Livingston, NJ) gave a lively children’s message.
+The closing Awards Night meeting on Friday evening was attended by almost all the parents.
 Please pray for a teenager who has come several times to gospel meetings since that week.

 Springfield: The assembly hosted a booth at the 17-day “Big E” fair for the second consecutive year.
 Approximately 30,000 gospel texts, bookmarks, and calendars were distributed.
 There were also many profitable conversations about both gospel and assembly truths.
 Great help was received from area assemblies.
 Please pray for continued blessing.